noahgrant/resourcerer/README.md

     Yeah...isn't [GraphQL](https://graphql.org/) the thing to use now?
 Why bother with a library for REST APIs&mdash;especially one that is based on a _Backbone_ fork.
 It feels so...._2012_.

     GraphQL is awesome, but there are many reasons why you might not want to use it.
 Maybe you don't have the resources to ensure that all of your data can be accessed performantly; in that case, your single `/graphql` endpoint will only ever be as fast as your slowest data source.
 Maybe your existing REST API is working well and your eng org isn't going to prioritize any time to move away from it.
-Etc, etc, etc. `with-resources` offers a way for your front-end team to quickly get up and running with declarative data fetching, request flows, and model caching.
+Etc, etc, etc. `resourcerer` offers a way for your front-end team to quickly get up and running with declarative data fetching, request flows, and model caching.

-* Does `with-resources` support SSR?
+* Does `resourcerer` support SSR?

     There is no official documentation for its use in server-side rendering at this point.
-However, because passing models as props directly to a component [bypasses fetching](/TESTING_COMPONENTS.md#testing-components-that-use-withresources), it is likely that `with-resources` can work nicely with an SSR setup that:
+However, because passing models as props directly to a component [bypasses fetching](/TESTING_COMPONENTS.md#testing-components-that-use-withresources), it is likely that `resourcerer` can work nicely with an SSR setup that:

     1. passes instantiated models directly through the app before calling `renderToString`
     2. provides those models within a top-level `<script>` element that adds them directly to the [ModelCache](#caching-resources-with-modelcache).

 * Does it support async rendering?

-    For the initial release, `with-resources` still employs one instance of `UNSAFE_componentWillReceiveProps` to set loading states prior to fetching a new resource.
+    For the initial release, the `withResources` HOC still employs one instance of `UNSAFE_componentWillReceiveProps` to set loading states prior to fetching a new resource.
 The benefit of doing this there instead of `componentDidUpdate` is that it avoids an extra render caused by setting state after an update has happened.
-The downside is that it prevents `with-resources`, for now, from safely using some of React's newer APIs, such as asynchronous rendering with Suspense.
+The downside is that it prevents `withResources`, for now, from safely using some of React's newer APIs, such as asynchronous rendering with Suspense.
 Full disclosure: I am sad that `componentWillReceiveProps` has been deprecated, and I would much prefer to keep it and have the React team trust developers not to put side effects in it.
 But I still think it has an important place in preventing extra renders. [getDerivedStateFromProps](https://reactjs.org/docs/react-component.html#static-getderivedstatefromprops) does not allow you to compare previous to next without doing some state hackery.

     * ...can this be turned into a React Hook?

         I bet it can.
 React Hooks are exciting!
 However, they're also brand new, and the React team is still not recommending using them on production sites.
-As we are more concerned with stability and production-readiness in this package, `with-resources` is a good-ol' higher-order component that wraps an 'old-school' React class component (it uses refs and thus wrapping function components will not work).
+As we are more concerned with stability and production-readiness in this package, `withResources` is a good-ol' higher-order component that wraps an 'old-school' React class component (it uses refs and thus wrapping function components will not work).
 But!
 The good news is that this library has been used at [Sift](https://sift.com) to power its [console](https://console.sift.com) for two years now, and so for us, it is tried and true (we'll see if it is tried and true for others!).

-* Can `with-resources` be used with both function components and class components?
+* Can the `withResources` HOC be used with both function components and class components?

     No (see previous answer above).
 Because it uses refs, it must wrap a React class component.

-* Can `with-resources` do anything other than `GET` requests?
+* Can `resourcerer` do anything other than `GET` requests?

-    `with-resources` only handles resource _fetching_ (i.e. calling [Schmackbone.Model.prototype.fetch](https://backbonejs.org/#Model-fetch)).
+    `resourcerer` only handles resource _fetching_ (i.e. calling [Schmackbone.Model.prototype.fetch](https://backbonejs.org/#Model-fetch)).
 Note that this is not the same as only making `GET` requests; pass in a `method: 'POST'` property in a resource's config to turn the `data` property into a POST body, for example, when making a search request.

     For write operations, use Schmackbone Models' [`save`](https://backbonejs.org/#Model-savehttps://backbonejs.org/#Model-save) and [`destroy`](https://backbonejs.org/#Model-destroy) methods directly: